enriqueescobar-askida/Kinito.Scrum/MasterEssentials/README.md

 # 3 Scrum Roles as 3R: SM, PO, DT

-* Scrum Master!
-* Product Owner!
+## 1 Product Owner!

+Maximizes the value of the product by managig the value of:

+* the product
+* the work of the whole Scrum Team

+## 1 Scrum Master!

-* Development Team != PO & != SM but Devs, QAs, PMs, managers
+## n Development Team != PO & != SM but Devs, QAs, PMs, managers

 # 5 Scrum Events or time boxes as 5E